DC Property Managers Accused of Racial Bias

 The Lenkin Company’s apartment buildings are in Northwest Washington, a predominantly wealthy, white area that is exactly the type of place the vouchers were meant to open up to lower-income families.
 All eight defendants operate out of the same address in Bethesda, Maryland; six of them have Lenkin in their name.

-But when testers for the Equal Rights Center posed as potential tenants and made nine calls to the Lenkin Company asking about apartments for rent and whether the company accepted housing choice vouchers, they met a cold reception.
+But when testers for the Equal Rights Center posed as potential tenants and made nine calls to the Lenkin Company asking about apartments for rent and whether the company accepted housing choice vouchers, they claim to have met a cold reception.

-On six calls, Lenkin employees told the testers that they did not accept housing choice vouchers.
+On six calls, Lenkin employees told the testers that they did not accept housing choice vouchers, according to the complaint.
 Two other calls went to voicemail, and a Lenkin employee told the ninth tester that no one-bedroom apartments were available, according to the complaint.

 “To the ERC’s knowledge, defendants have no justification for their policy or practice of refusing access to Housing Choice Voucher holders or for their statements expressing such policy or practice,” the complaint states.
 “Defendants’ policy or practice is not necessary to achieve any legitimate, nondiscriminatory interest.
 Even if defendants could claim such an interest, that interest could be served by another policy or practice with less discriminatory effect.”

 The Equal Rights Center claims Lenkin’s refusal to lease to people with housing choice vouchers harms it because it has to spend money on outreach and education efforts as well as on enforcement actions.

-Lenkin has been fighting housing discrimination claims from voucher holders since 2003, according to the complaint.
+Though the complaint says Lenkin has been fighting housing discrimination claims from voucher holders since 2003, Lenkin disputes this representation.

+“We take this matter very seriously, and are investigating the allegations in the complaint,” Lenkin Company President Edward Lenkin said in a statement.
+“The allegations do not reflect who we are as a company, and in fact are contrary to our regular fair housing training.
+The allegations are not the way we’ve always conducted our business.
+As a company we do not tolerate discrimination.”

-Represented by Jonathan Smith with the Washington Lawyers’ Committee for Civil Rights and Urban Affairs, the Equal Rights Center seeks injunctive relief, an order forcing the Lenkin Company to accept housing choice voucher holders and damages to be determined at trial.
+The Equal Rights Center seeks injunctive relief, an order forcing the Lenkin Company to accept housing choice voucher holders and damages to be determined at trial.

 “Through this lawsuit the ERC hopes to make Lenkin properties available to voucher holders in the future and make good on the promise that housing opportunity should be equal for all renters in the District,” Equal Rights Center executive director Melvina Ford said in a statement.
 “We will continue to combat these kinds of discriminatory practices, particularly where such refusals to rent have an adverse effect on and seek to exclude African-American renters who rely on vouchers to pay for the rent.”